swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 help(math) # Get help information for the math module
 ```

 It is not very difficult to use modules - you just have to know the module name and import it.
 There are a few variations on the import statement that can be used to make your life easier.
-Lets take a look at an example:
+Let's take a look at an example:

 ```python
 from math import *  # import everything from math into the global namespace (A BAD IDEA IN GENERAL)